Bucknell-Biol364/Project_1_Group_1_2024/Working Folder/Version 3 - Final/Project-1-Group-1-Tutorial---v3.md

   petal_curvature_mm, petal_texture_trichomes_per_mm2, leaf_area_cm2,
   sepal_area_sprt, petal_area_sprt, area_ratios

-**Factoring:** - the process of converting a variable into a factor, which is a data type used to represent categorical data.
+**Factoring:** the process of converting a variable into a factor, which is a data type used to represent categorical data.
 Factors store both the unique categories (called levels) and the values that belong to those categories.
 Factoring is commonly used when you want to classify data into distinct groups, such as types, species, or categories, for statistical modeling or analysis.

+We can change our categorial functions into factors by running the code chunk below.
+The mutate function allows one to manipulate previously existing variables in a dataframe (i.e. change a variable into a factor as demonstrated below).
+The mutate() function can be used to manipulate pre-existing variables or generate new columns of data.

 ``` r
 iris.raw.data <- iris.raw.data |>